adaltavo/HATS/README.md

 8. Create the DBI folder inside the Switch folder and put the latest DBI into it (the .nro and its .config)
 9. Combine them all together, like extract them all into a folder, and put the fusee.bin inside the bootloader folder, inside the payloads folder.

+## GOODIES

+If you want to use Edizon, Tesla Menu plus cheats updater, download this file [Edizon+Tesla+AIO Cheats Updater](https://github.com/sthetix/HATS/blob/main/Tesla%2BEdizon%2Bcheats%20updater.zip)  extract it to your SD card.

+If you want to add Shop to Tinfoil, download this [Tinfoil Shop](https://github.com/sthetix/HATS/blob/main/tinfoil%2Bshop.zip) and extract it to the SD card.

 ## CREDIT